vinayvenkat/gke_k8s_deployer/README.md

 5. Edit the istio-cfg.sh file set the directory path to the Istio installation

 6. Run ```istio-cfg.sh```
-   bash istio.cfg.sh install_crds
+   ./istio.cfg.sh install_crds

 7. Run ```instio-cfg.sh``` again
-   bash istio-cfg.sh create_namespace <namespace name>
+   ./istio-cfg.sh create_namespace <namespace name>

    Note this is the namespace that will introduce the injection of the Envoy proxy.